Under the coalition prices have risen by just under 20 per cent, while pay rises for public sector staff have been around three per cent

 Another tack employers have taken is to argue that pay rises are conditional not on them having the necessary funds but on increased productivity.
 But the so-called productivity puzzle is overstated and multi-faceted.
 In public services it doesn’t appreciate quality and problem prevention issues.
 In fact, even where you could crudely measure it – home care workers with 15-minute visits and dozens of tasks to perform in that short space of time have never been more productive.
 It is productivity at board level, not on the shop floor, which is holding the UK back with a lack of investment and poor practices.

 For example, the race to the bottom in the care market means hundreds of companies are chasing contracts in local authority online auctions and then end up with clients spread across a wide geographical area.
 This means staff from dozens of companies are travelling long distances from village to village, losing all the efficiencies there were with a large council in-house care team, where one or two local care workers assisted all the clients in a particular village or suburb.

 In summary, UNISON members continue to fight the gross injustices of government pay policies, not just in social care but in workplaces across the UK.
 We also need a new vision from Labour that it recognises the link between fair pay and boosting the economy.

 Our point was well illustrated by Landman Economics last year when it published research that found that, for every one per cent increase in public sector pay, round £675m of extra value is injected into the economy, and around 14,000 full-time jobs are created.

 Take home pay is the hot topic for millions,and it is time their voice was heard.

 Dave Prentis is the general secretary of UNISONLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.